cgs-earth/pygeoapi-plugins/README.md

 - `id_field`: The field that serves as the unique identifier for features in the CKAN resource.
 - `x_field`: The field representing the X-coordinate (longitude) for the features in the CKAN resource.
 - `y_field`: The field representing the Y-coordinate (latitude) for the features in the CKAN resource.

+### PseudoPostgresSQL

+The PseudoPostgresSQL Provider adds a simple capacity to the PostgresSQL Provider in pygeoapi core - faster counting.
+This is done by performing a pseudo-count on tables exceeding a definable limit.
+The limit is defined using the PSEUDO_COUNT_LIMIT environment variable.
+To use the PseudoPostgresSQL Provider, you need to specify `pygeoapi_plugins.provider.postgresql.PseudoPostgreSQLProvider` as the provider's name.

 ### SPARQL